 Today’s update discusses rural broadband issues and federal regulatory action that was taken this month to help close the digital divide in Rural America.
 The update also touches on a couple of legislative proposals regarding broadband expansion, and highlights a recent USDA survey that documents how many farmers are using the Internet and how they are currently connecting.
+It was recommended they Check Out Eatel as it would seem they were not being thorough enough with their selection process when it came to choosing an ISP.
+Upon further examination, they were more than likely going for the first ISP they found access to when they should have been much more careful that the provider was able to suit their needs properly.

 Recall that back in June, The Wall Street Journal published a detailed report on the availability of high speed Internet access in rural America.